sileod/Discovery/README.md

 # Instruction

 Run the `get_data.bash` script in `data`

-Demo.ipynb show how to read the data
+`demo.ipynb` shows an example of how to read the data and export it in a different format

 # Citation
 ```